-Watch the trailer for Miss Representation, it explores the impacts of media’s promotion of sexist stereotypes, for women and men.
-Send this clip to a colleague, friend or family member and share with them the main message you took from this clip in relation to violence against women.
+Watch the trailer for Miss Representation.
+It explores the effects of gender stereotyping in the media.
+Send it to a colleague, friend or family member.
+Share the main message you took from it about violence against women.

-You might have heard of the term sexual objectification, but what does this mean?
-This helpful guide provides five easy questions that can help you recognise what sexual objectification when you see it.
-Caroline Heldman, who created these questions, discusses the topic in more detail in this TedX talk.
+You might have heard of the term ‘sexual objectification’.
+This guide includes five easy questions that can help you recognise it.
+Caroline Heldman created these questions.
+She discusses the topic in more detail in this TedX talk.

 How does it help?

-Research demonstrates that regular exposure to media that sexually objectifies women contributes to the development of sexist attitudes and gender stereotypes –which increase the likelihood of men’s violence against women.
+Research shows that being regularly exposed to media that sexually objectifies women contributes to sexist attitudes and gender stereotypes.
+In turn, this increases the likelihood of men’s violence against women.

-Evidence shows that changing and challenging harmful and sexist media messages can help to prevent violence against women by promoting gender equality and diversity, and challenging gender stereotypes.
+Evidence shows that changing and challenging harmful and sexist media messages can help to prevent violence against women.
+This is because it promotes gender equality and diversity, and challenges gender stereotypes.

 Keep taking action to recognise and challenge gender stereotypes in the media:

-- Vote with your wallet; boycott films and TV shows that perpetuate gender bias and stereotypes about women.
+- Boycott films and TV shows that show gender bias and stereotypes.

-- Ensure the images and posters at your workplace/sports club/community group do not perpetuate gender stereotypes.
-If they do – say something about it!
+- Make sure that the images and posters at your workplace/sports club/community group do not encourage gender stereotypes.
+If they do, say something about it!

-- Check out Collective Shout, a grassroots Australian organisation that challenges the objectification and sexualisation of women and girls in media and advertising.
+- Check out Collective Shout.
+This grassroots Australian organisation challenges how women and girls are objectified and sexualised in media and advertising.